Grad Balanced Two Online Grad Programs, Teaching, Research, Music

 Builder.
 Musician.
 Instructor.
 Jacob LeBlanc wears a lot of hats 鈥 often at the same time.

-The 22-year-old is also a three-time 星空无限传媒 graduate, having earned a Bachelor of Science in Industrial Technology, a Master of Science in Systems Technology, and a Master of Business Administration
+The 22-year-old is also a three-time 星空无限传媒 graduate, having earned a Bachelor of Science in Industrial Technology, a Master of Science in Engineering & Technology Management, and a Master of Business Administration

 LeBlanc enrolled at just 16 and was recognized as an outstanding graduate twice 鈥 first for the College of Engineering as an undergraduate and then as the University鈥檚 Outstanding Master鈥檚 Graduate.
 Jacob LeBlanc, 星空无限传媒 Lafayette alumnus and instructional technology instructor.